Getting Married at the Courthouse: A Step-by-Step Guide for Immigration Purposes

 Ensuring that a wedding meets the requirements of U.S. immigration laws is essential for couples applying for visas or adjustment of status.

 Courthouse weddings can be an excellent solution as long as all necessary legal and documentation steps are taken to ensure the validity of the marriage.
-Couples intending to have a courthouse wedding should consult an attorney and check with their local courthouses for specific requirements and guidance.
+Couples intending to have a courthouse wedding should consult an immigration lawyer in Illinois and check with their local courthouses for specific requirements and guidance.

 The K-1 visa is designed for foreign fiancé(e)s of U.S. citizens who wish to enter the U.S. to get married.
 To qualify for a K-1 visa, the petitioner must be a U.S. citizen, and the couple must have met in person within the past two years (with some exceptions).
 Additionally, both parties must be free to marry and intend to marry within 90 days of the foreign fiancé(e)’s arrival in the U.S.